 Another factor they both have in common is they only kill fleas that are actually on the pet.

 Thus, although both will bring a flea infestation under control, you also need to use environmental control to get rid of flea eggs and larvae.

 If flea control is your sole concern, and especially if your preference is for a tablet, then look no further than Comfortis.

-Both products require a prescription, so simply ask your vet to write one for your preferred product and then you and your dog are good to go and enjoy a parasite free party in the park.
+Both products require a prescription, so simply ask your vet to write one for your preferred product and then you and your dog are good to go and enjoy a parasite-free party in the park.
 Read our comprehensive guide on Dog Medication here and for those interested, a detailed article covering how long fleas live for without food.